R3v3ill3/supersub/da-submission-manager/DOWNLOAD_AND_CC_FEATURE.md

-# Download and CC Feature Implementation
+# Optional Download and CC Feature Implementation

 ## Overview
-This document describes the implementation of two new features for the web app submission flow:
+This document describes the implementation of features for the web app submission flow:
 1. **CC Applicant**: Automatically CC the applicant on the submission email sent to the council
-2. **Download PDFs**: Allow users to download their submission PDFs after submitting
+2. **Optional PDF Download**: Allow users to optionally download their submission PDFs during submission

 ## Changes Made